Yarin96/Yarin96/README.md

 - 🧠 A "can-do" mindset, autodidact, hard learner of new and unfamiliar subjects and fields.

-- 👋 Above all - a friendly, responsible and creative team worker.
+- 👋 Above all - a friendly, responsible and creative team player.

 ---